enactjs/samples/sandstone/feature-dynamic-theme-generator/README.md

 This app will help you choose a preset theme and/or customize the Sandstone UI components for your application.
 On the left side of the app, you can see all the presets and/or customizable color fields, while on the right side is the `Theme Preview` area.
-Any value changes you make inside the color fields will be reflected in `Theme Preview`.
+Any value changes you make to the color pickers will be reflected in `Theme Preview`.

 #### Customize Themes